 Writing a CV

-Searching the internet and newspapers for vacancies
+Searching the internet for vacancies

 How to complete application forms

 Please come and collect a copy of our ‘Apprenticeships and Jobs' booklet giving useful tips and information on how to be successful.

 Resources and careers appointments

 Next Steps guidance is available for all students and Next Steps, interviews can be arranged through Mrs Elliott in the LRC or the Sixth Form office.